 Over fluxing protection:

-The sudden increase in the voltage due to transients in the power system may cause over fluxing, however, the transient over voltage or overshoot die down very fast.
+The sudden increase in voltage due to power system transients may cause overfluxing.
+However, the transient overvoltage or overshoot dies down very fast.
 Therefore, the instantaneous tripping of the transformer is undesirable.

 The transformer protection relay measures the input voltage and the supply frequency.
-The block diagram of the over fluxing, over/under voltage and over/under frequency relay is as given below.
+The block diagram of the over-fluxing, over/under voltage, and over/under frequency relays is given below.

 The relay measures the voltage and the frequency of the supply source.
 It calculates the ratio of the Volt/hertz on a real-time basis and compares the measured value with the setpoint.
 The relay is programmed for an inverse definite minimum time (IDMT characteristics).
-The setting of the over fluxing can be done for the 110 to 140 % of the rated flux of the transformer.
-The protection scheme of the transformer is as given below.
+The setting of the over-fluxing can be done for 110 to 140 % of the rated flux of the transformer.
+The protection scheme of the transformer is given below.

 Over fluxing protection for the transformer provided with a tap-changer:

 The flux in the transformer core is proportional to the V/f and inversely proportional to the number of turns in the primary.
-The transformer without tap-changer has the fixed number of turns in the primary and the flux is directly proportional to the V/f ratio.
+The transformer without a tap-changer has a fixed number of turns in the primary, and the flux is directly proportional to the V/f ratio.
 Let us take the case of the step-down transformer 132/6.6 KV.
-The 132 KV is stepped down to 110 volts and fed to the over fluxing relay.
+The 132 KV is stepped down to 110 volts and fed to the over-fluxing relay.
 The ratio of V/f is equal to 2.2(110/50).

-The over fluxing relay is set at 110 % of the nominal flux density.
-The relay is set at 110% that is at 2.42(1.1*2.2) and the relay will not get tripped if the V/f ratio is equal to 2.42.
-If the V/f ratio increase from 2.2, the inverse definite minimum time characteristics will issue a trip command after a time lag as decided by the inverse definite minimum time(IDMT) curve.
+The over-fluxing relay is set at 110 % of the nominal flux density, which is 2.42(1.1*2.2).
+The relay will not get tripped if the V/f ratio is equal to 2.42.
+If the V/f ratio increases from 2.2, the inverse definite minimum time characteristics will issue a trip command after a time lag as decided by the inverse definite minimum time(IDMT) curve.
 If the V/f ratio is 3.08, the relay will trip the transformer breaker instantaneously.

-The tap changer is fitted at the high voltage side of the transformer for increasing or decreasing the number of turns of the primary.
-If the incoming supply voltage increases, the secondary voltage can be reduced by inserting the additional turns in the primary winding through tap changer, and thus the flux in the transformer gets reduced.
-However, the relay will observe the over fluxing condition because the measuring point of the voltage and the frequency is taken from primary supply.
-Under this condition, the relay will sense the over fluxing, even though,, the flux in the core is well within the permissible range.
+The tap changer is fitted at the high-voltage side of the transformer to increase or decrease the number of primary turns.
+If the incoming supply voltage increases, the secondary voltage can be reduced by inserting the additional turns in the primary winding through the tap changer.
+Thus, the flux in the transformer gets reduced.
+However, the relay will observe the over-fluxing condition because the voltage and frequency measuring points are taken from the primary supply.
+Under this condition, the relay will sense the over-fluxing, even though the flux in the core is well within the permissible range.

-In this situation, the over fluxing relay has to be prevented from issuing the trip command to the circuit breaker.
-The secondary voltage increases proportionally with decrease in the number of the primary turns and the same can be observed on the secondary side PT, and the tripping on over flux protection can be prevented.
+In this situation, the over-fluxing relay has to be prevented from issuing the trip command to the circuit breaker.
+The secondary voltage increases proportionally with a decrease in the number of primary turns.
+The same can be observed on the secondary side of PT, and the tripping on over-flux protection can be prevented.

 very good